Triple Concerto (Beethoven): Music

+I. Allegro

-The first movement is broadly scaled and cast in a moderate march tempo, and includes decorative solo passage-work and leisurely repetitions, variations, and extensions of assorted themes.
+The first movement is broadly scaled and cast in a moderate march tempo, and includes decorative solo passagework and leisurely repetitions, variations, and extensions of assorted themes.
 A common feature is a dotted rhythm (short-long, short-long) that lends an air of graciousness and pomp that is not exactly "heroic," but would have conveyed a character of fashionable dignity to contemporary listeners—and perhaps a hint of the noble "chivalric" manner that was becoming a popular element of novels, plays, operas, and pictures.
 The jogging triplets that figure in much of the accompaniment also contribute to this effect.

-In this movement, as in the other two, the cello enters solo with the first subject.
+In this movement, as in the others, the cello enters solo with the first subject.
 Unusual for a concerto of this scale, the first movement begins quietly, with a gradual crescendo into the exposition, with the main theme later introduced by the soloists.
 Also unusually, the exposition modulates to A minor instead of the expected G major.
 (Beethoven's friend Ferdinand Ries later did the same mediant transition in his sixth concerto.)
-This movement takes sixteen to nineteen minutes.
+This movement takes 16 to 19 minutes.

+II.
+Largo

-The slow movement, in A-flat major, is a large-scale introduction to the finale, which follows it without pause.
-The cello and violin share the melodic material of the movement between them while the piano provides a discreet accompaniment.
+The slow movement, in A♭ major, is a large-scale introduction to the finale, which follows it without pause.
+The cello and violin share the melodic material of the movement while the piano provides discreet accompaniment.
 This movement takes about five to six minutes.

 There is no break between the second and third movements.

+III.
+Rondo alla polacca

-Dramatic repeated notes launch into the third movement, a polonaise (also called "polacca"), an emblem of aristocratic fashion during the Napoleonic era, which is, thus, in keeping with the character of "polite entertainment" that characterizes this concerto as a whole.
-The bolero-like rhythm, also characteristic of the polonaise, can be heard in the central minor theme of the final movement.
-This movement takes about thirteen to fourteen minutes.
+Dramatic repeated notes launch into the third movement, a polonaise (also called "polacca"), an emblem of aristocratic fashion during the Napoleonic era, in keeping with the character of "polite entertainment" that characterizes the concerto as a whole.
+The bolero-like rhythm, also characteristic of the polonaise, can be heard in the central minor theme.
+This movement takes about 13 to 14 minutes.